According to Beethoven:

 - Use music to boost your memory in the future.

 In terms of the present moment, make it a point to incorporate upbeat music into your daily life regularly.
-The benefits of music will give your overall health the lift it needs.
+The benefits of music will improve your overall health in retirement.

 As far as taking care of the future you, literally make a playlist of songs from your life that evoke positive memories.
 If you’re wondering where to start, collect tracks from when you were 15 to 25 years old, which can prove to trigger the most music-evoked autobiographical memories (MEAMs).